Whoaa512/starred/README.md

 - [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [arecvlohe/reasonml-cheat-sheet](https://github.com/arecvlohe/reasonml-cheat-sheet) - A cheat sheet for ReasonML -- WIP
 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
-- [cncf/landscape](https://github.com/cncf/landscape) - 🌄The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.
+- [cncf/landscape](https://github.com/cncf/landscape) - 🌄The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts
 - [TashasEv/CommunityEventPlanning](https://github.com/TashasEv/CommunityEventPlanning) - Tools to help ardent community members plan small, usually not for profit, events like small local confs and Code Camps.
 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
 - [thedaviddias/Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others